spencertipping/canard/bin/canard.md

     e8:4[L:/$<_get_byte - :>]                     # pull a byte
     eb:1[L:/$<_next_byte - :>]                    # back to the main loop

-State transition functions.
+## State transition functions

 These have large displacements, so we can't use one-byte conditional jumps to get to the right place in code.
 Instead, we jump to these bridges.
 Introducing the indirection isn't bad for performance; the alternative would be to negate the jump conditions above and instead jump over these bridges.
 So the above code would look like this:

     3c'[ 75:1[L:/$<_not_open - :>] e9:4[L:/$<_open - :>]
     ::/$<_not_open